top of page

 Links to Purchase Books:

 Please note that some links are related to affiliate platforms where commission may be earned based on clicks and purchase.
+I only promote products I’ve used and loved!

-Vanessa is a well respected Educator and Nationally Certified Licensed Therapist, Speaker and Podcast Host with 20 years of experience working with children and families.
-Her insights on mindful living, mental health, and personal growth have been featured on the Today Show, Univision and multiple national publications.
+is a Board Certified Licensed Professional Counselor, Speaker, and Host of the Free to Be Mindful Podcast with 20+ years of experience working with thousands of children and families.
+Her insights as a therapist and educator have been featured on the Today Show, Univision and multiple national publications.
+Vanessa is passionate about helping moms and kids reduce the overwhelm, find joy,

 bottom of page